logo

 speaker

-Yeah, thank you.
-Thank you for the question.
-I think I think there are a couple of trends here.
+Yeah, thank you for the question.
+I think there are a couple of trends here.
 One, you know, immigration levels are still positive, but they are going to slow down year over year.
-And I think we're continuing to see the benefit of our in our increased focus and distribution channels.
-So we're doing quite well in this market on a relative basis, but you're right.
-The overall pie is shrinking.
-But for us, it's not a big not as big an impact because we are increasing our share in that market on a historical basis.
-You can
+And I think we're continuing to see the benefit of our increased focus and distribution channels.
+So we're doing quite well in this market on a relative basis.
+But you're right, the overall pie is shrinking.
+But for us, it's not as big an impact because we are – uh increasing our share in that market on a historical basis you can see it in the prepaid in the prepaid results thank you thank you thank you

 speaker